Panopto - Video Capture

 Capture your lectures or presentations that feature PowerPoint or screen capture.
 Panopto grabs an (optional) video of you speaking and synchronizes that with your PowerPoint or screen capture.
 You can even add quizzes right into your Panopto video captures!
 Students can bookmark and take notes right in their video player.

 Push the Record button, and capture your class session.
-ATS will transfer your video to your Blackboard course.
+ATS will transfer your video to your Canvas course.
 One button -- it's that easy!

 Caption your Videos: Panopto videos are easily captioned so they will be accessible to all.

-Media Storage: Store your media files on Panopto, and then stream them into your Blackboard course.
+Media Storage: Store your media files on Panopto, and then stream them into your Canvas course.

 Students can use Panopto to record or store videos that have created.
-You can create a video "assignment" folder in your Bb course for students to submit their video productions.
+You can create a video "assignment" folder in your Canvas course for students to submit their video productions.

 Start your Vlog or Podcast: